 Encourage collaboration across departments and disciplines so faculty can solve bigger problems and produce stronger work.
 Pair that with transparent promotion criteria and steady professional development, and retention starts to take care of itself.
 The schools that hold onto their best people are usually the ones where good faculty can picture building a long career.

-Q What are the biggest challenges in faculty recruitment?
+What are the biggest challenges in faculty recruitment?

 The main challenges are a shortage of qualified candidates, rising competition and salary pressure, and the unpredictable timing of tenure transitions.
 Together they make it harder to find the right person and easier to lose them to another institution if your offer and process are not strong.

-Q How can a college offer competitive faculty salaries on a limited budget?
+How can a college offer competitive faculty salaries on a limited budget?

 Pay does not have to win on number alone.
 A strong overall package of salary, health and retirement benefits, research support, and development funding can compete with a higher headline figure.
 It also helps to remember that the cost of turnover usually exceeds the cost of paying well to begin with.

-Q Why is faculty retention as important as recruitment?
+Why is faculty retention as important as recruitment?

 Every departure restarts the search clock and adds cost, disruption, and lost momentum.
 Keeping strong faculty protects the student experience, preserves institutional knowledge, and frees administrators to focus on growth instead of constant replacement.

-Q How does mentorship help retain faculty?
+How does mentorship help retain faculty?

 Mentorship gives faculty guidance, feedback, and a sense of belonging that pay alone cannot provide.
 It helps newer faculty succeed faster and gives senior faculty a way to contribute beyond their own work, which makes both groups more likely to stay.

-Q Should a college use a search firm to recruit faculty?
+Should a college use a search firm to recruit faculty?

-For senior, specialized, or hard to fill roles, a search firm reaches qualified candidates who are not actively looking and manages the process with sector specific insight.
+For senior, specialized, or hard-to-fill roles, a search firm reaches qualified candidates who are not actively looking and manages the process with sector-specific insight.
 For larger or routine searches, a firm can also bring structure and speed that internal teams struggle to maintain alongside their regular duties.

-Faculty Recruitment and Retention with Excelon Associates
+Faculty recruitment and retention with Excelon Associates

 Excelon Associates has specialized in higher education hiring since 2007.
 Our retained search practice focuses on the sectors we know best, including higher education, healthcare, and financial services, which means our candidate networks, market intelligence, and institutional relationships run deep rather than broad.